BIOP/qupath-extension-biop-omero/README.md

 # REPOSITORY STATUS - DEPRECATION NOTICE

-QuPath 0.6 is out.
+> [!WARNING]
+> The OMERO-RAW extension is now DEPRECATED and NOT SUPPORTED ANYMORE on QuPath 0.6.x.
+The latest version of QuPath compatible with this extension is **0.5.1**.
 We strongly recommend to use the [official extension](https://github.com/qupath/qupath-extension-omero).
-If you want to convert your previous projects to use the official extension, please use the script located in https://github.com/BIOP/qupath-scripts/blob/main/Extensions/OMERO/Update_project_to_official_omero_extension.groovy
+> In order to transfer your OMERO-QuPath projects to be compatible with the new extension, please visit [our wiki page](https://wiki-biop.epfl.ch/en/data-management/omero/qupath#migration-from-qupath-05x-to-qupath-06x) to run a migration script
+> in QuPath and follow the step-by-step instructions written at the beginning of the script.

+> [!WARNING]
+> For QuPath 0.5.x users, the **qupath-extension-biop-omero** will not be developed further, except to fix major bugs on QuPath 0.5.x
+> Please see below for the installation / documentation

 # QuPath BIOP-OMERO extension